-through September 30, 2016.
-Staff reviewed supporting documentation for a sample of capital investment projects.491 Staff recommends a reduction to plant in service of \$1,255.20 for four procurement card purchases, for which Atmos was unable to provide supporting documentation.
+of \$1,255.20 for four procurement card purchases, for which Atmos was unable to provide supporting documentation.

 Staff also identified several items that were included in GRIP filings that were later transferred to other Atmos divisions.
-Staff recommends a refund of \$1,113,043 for amounts collected through GRIP charges.492 Staff recommends a refund to customers totaling \$1,113,043.09 in the form of one-time bill credits be applied to Rate CGS and Rate PT customers, in the amount of \$0.0315 (per MDQ) and \$0.0163 (per MDQ), respectively.
-Staff also recommends that Atmos be required to verify this refund via compliance filing with the Market Oversight Section of the Gas Services Division.493
+Staff recommends a refund of \$1,113,043 for amounts collected through GRIP charges.504 Staff recommends a refund to customers totaling \$1,113,043.09 in the form of one-time bill credits be applied to Rate CGS and Rate PT customers, in the amount of \$0.0315 (per MDQ) and \$0.0163 (per MDQ), respectively.
+Staff also recommends that Atmos be required to verify this refund via compliance filing with the Market Oversight Section of the Gas Services Division.
+505